restoresrl/prism-powerbuilder/README.md

 ![Example](/prism-pb-example.png)

 ## Usage
-Put `prism.min.js`, `prism-powerbuilder.js`, `prism.css`,  and `prism-powerbuilder.css` into static/assets site folder and reference it from HTML pages:
+Download and put `prism.min.js`, `prism-powerbuilder.js`, `prism.css`,  and `prism-powerbuilder.css` into static/assets site folder and reference it from pages:

 ```html
 <!DOCTYPE html>